JacobJeffords/Task_Management_Database_Project3/backend/README.md

 Project Owners: Jacob Jeffords & Richard Carino

-This is the structure on the BackEnd stack for our Task Management System Projec
+This is the structure on the BackEnd stack for our Task Management System Project

 Objective:Is to manage the data related to the task and user registration, login, and permissions.